cwyptt/AudioMerge/README.md

-# AudioMerge
+# AudioMergeMKV

-AudioMerge is a tool for merging selected audio tracks from an MKV video file into MP4.
+AudioMergeMKV is a tool for merging selected audio tracks from an MKV video file into MP4.

 *Remove unwanted audio tracks from your clips.*